 Separate storm drains now serve over 95% of the City, handling over 50 square miles of surface runoff.
 This stormwater runoff flows through a series of pipes and swales to discharge into surface waters such as lakes, rivers and creeks.

-Wastewater (sewage) from over 100,000 occupied buildings in Minneapolis (an average of 60 million gallons of wastewater a day!) runs through the sanitary sewer system to the Metropolitan Council Environmental Services (MCES) sewage treatment plant at Pigs Eye in St. Paul.
+Wastewater (sewage) from over 100,000 occupied buildings in Minneapolis (an average of 60 million gallons of wastewater a day!) runs through the sanitary sewer system to the Metropolitan Wastewater Treatment Plant, which are operated and maintained by Metropolitan Council Environmental Services (MCES) in St. Paul.
 Fees paid to MCES go towards maintaining its regional collection system and the direct costs of wastewater treatment.
 Read more about How It Works .